kavithaal19/Networkwalks-B083C-Week2-Password-Cracking-Using-JTR/README.md

 * **File Upload & Parsing:** Uploaded each of the target locked PDF files (`My Locked PDF1.pdf`, `My Locked PDF2.pdf`, and `My Locked PDF3.pdf`) to the Hash Calculator one by one to automatically parse and generate their crackable hash formats.

    ![Password tracker](Password_tracker.png)
-  * Extracted the individual hash values for `My Locked PDF1.pdf`, `My Locked PDF2.pdf`, and `My Locked PDF3.pdf` using the Hash Calculator.
+  * Extracted the individual hash values for `My Locked PDF1.pdf`.
 * **Hash String Retrieval:** Copied the complete hash strings beginning with `$pdf$` for each of the respective PDF documents (`My Locked PDF1.pdf`, `My Locked PDF2.pdf`, and `My Locked PDF3.pdf`).
 * **Dictionary Attack Execution:** Navigated to the Networkwalks Password Cracker, pasted the extracted hashes for each file sequentially, activated the built-in dictionary list, and selected `Start Cracking`.